 NordLocker only advertises two subscription options.
 The 3GB Free plan is exactly what the name suggests: A free forever plan that gives you 3 GB of secure storage.

-If you need more than this, the 500 GB plan costs just $3.99 per month, which is up there with the most competitively priced cloud storage I’ve seen.
+If you need more than this, there are Business 500 GB and Business Plus 2 TB plans that cost just from $299, which is up there with the most competitively priced cloud storage I’ve seen.

 If you need more storage than this, you will need to contact the NordLocker team.